Jeremy-Carneau/G-SCOP---Lot-sizing-with-remanufacturing/README.md

 ### Without dispose

-- [ ] Prove that it exists an optimal solution that respects Wagner-Within property for new products
+- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for new products

-- [ ] Prove that it exists an optimal solution that respects Wagner-Within property for remanufacturial products
+- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for remanufacturial products

-- [ ] Prove that it exists an optimal solution when new products and remanufacturial products are products at the same periods
+- [ ] Prove that there exists an optimal solution when new products and remanufacturial products are products at the same periods
 ### With dispose

-- [ ] Prove that it exists an optimal solution that respects Wagner-Within property for new products
+- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for new products

-- [ ] Prove that it exists an optimal solution that respects Wagner-Within property for remanufacturial products
+- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for remanufacturial products

-- [ ] Prove that it exists an optimal solution when new products and remanufacturial products are products at the same periods
+- [ ] Prove that there exists an optimal solution when new products and remanufacturial products are products at the same periods

 - [ ] Define a subplan structure (4 indexes)

-- [ ] Prove that it exists an optimal solution when we dispose at the beginning of each subplan
+- [ ] Prove that there exists an optimal solution when we dispose at the beginning of each subplan

 - [ ] Prove that each subplan are independant (the sum of optimal solution of each subplan is an optimal solution of the global problem)
 # Notes